plantbreeding/BrAPIMapper/README.md

 Configuration
 -------------

+The "brapi.env" file contains initial settings and can be modified before the first run of the container.
+After the first run, some changes may not be possible (ie. not taken into account) or can prevent the BrAPI system from running, so change with care.

 The first time "BrAPI in a docker" is started, it will create persistent data directories and provide initial config files that can be later customized.
 It will pre-install and configure Drupal CMS and download extensions which will